logzio/logzio-helm/charts/dotnet-monitor/README.md

 logzio-dotnet-monitor runs as a sidecar in the same pod as the .NET application.

-## Tolerations
+## Taints and Tolerations

-If your node uses tolerations, make sure to add them when deploying the chart.
+If your node uses taints, make sure to add set tolerations when deploying the chart.
-If you are not sure your node uses tolerations, please run this command:
+If you are not sure your node uses taints, please run this command (it will show all your nodes and their taints):

 ```shell
 kubectl get nodes -o json | jq '"\(.items[].metadata.name) \(.items[].spec.taints)"'